rajeshappi123/blog-demo-projects/_posts/2016-12-28-configure-shibboleth-sp-on-mac.markdown

 - Open public content of your virtual sites - [https://sp.mogikanensoftware.com/index.html](https://sp.mogikanensoftware.com/index.html).
 You should get the page without any security handling;
 - Open/try to access secured page - [https://sp.mogikanensoftware.com/secure/index.html](https://sp.mogikanensoftware.com/secure/index.html).
 You should be redirected to your Identity Provider Authentication process (login page);
 - Authenticate at your IdP.
 You will be redirected to your secured page;
 - Congratulations!
-We are done!!!
+We are done!

 ***
 ### Additional notes
  - The above  describe a simplified way of configuration;
- - In reality there maight be multiple virtual sites,  multiple Identity Providers, etc.
+ - In reality there might be multiple virtual sites,  multiple Identity Providers, etc.
  - It's highly recommended to read the official [Shibboleth SP documentation](https://wiki.shibboleth.net/confluence/display/SHIB2)

 {% include custom_footer.html %}